rq-Chen/Singh2020PreProc/README.md

 Modified by Ruiqi Chen (2023).

 `SuperMessy/` contains all codes.
 We tried to built the dependency tree and move each package into specific folder.
-We put all dependencies into the `SuperMessy/utilities` directory.
-Note that you also need to download `fieldtrip` and put the fieldtrip folder into `SuperMessy/utilities`.
+We put all dependencies into the `[PackageName]/utilities` directory.
+Apart from those, you also need to download `fieldtrip` and specify the fieldtrip directory at the beginning of `MyStartServerDT.m`.
+You also need `FSL` if DVARS files are not available.

 Current availabel HCP data on the WUSTL NIL cluster: